Adopting a New Dog for a Busy Family

 Do I have the time and patience?

-Unfortunately, a dog cannot be sidelined because you’ve had a long day and need to get the kids ready for practice.
+Unfortunately, a dog cannot be sidelined because you’ve had a long day and must prepare the kids for practice.

-Walks need to happen, cleaning up poop in the backyard can’t wait, and there’s balls of fur piling up underneath the couch.
+Walks need to happen, cleaning up poop in the backyard can’t wait, and there are balls of fur piling up underneath the couch.

 Meanwhile, your pup is barking at every person or car driving by, and she left a wet surprise for you on the carpet.

-Dog’s are more work than you’d expect, so ask yourself if you’re ready.
+Dogs are more work than expected, so ask yourself if you’re ready.

 Adopting